cdvelop/tinystring/README.md

 # TinyString

-TinyString is a lightweight Go library that provides text manipulation with a fluid API, without external dependencies or standard library dependencies.
+TinyString is a lightweight Go library that provides text manipulation with a fluid API, specifically designed for small devices and web applications using TinyGo as the target compiler.

-## Features
+## Key Features

-- 🚀 Fluid and chainable API
+- 🚀 **Fluid and chainable API** - Easy to use and readable operations
-- 🔄 Common text transformations
+- 🔄 **Common text transformations** - All essential string operations included
-- 🧵 Concurrency safe
+- 🧵 **Concurrency safe** - Thread-safe operations
-- 📦 No external dependencies
+- 📦 **Zero standard library dependencies** - No `fmt`, `strings`, or `strconv` imports
-- 🎯 Easily extensible TinyGo Compatible
+- 🎯 **TinyGo compatible** - Optimized for minimal binary size and embedded systems
+- 🌐 **Web-ready** - Perfect for WebAssembly deployments
-- 🔄 Support for converting any data type to string
+- 🔄 **Universal type conversion** - Support for converting any data type to string
+- ⚡ **Performance optimized** - Manual implementations avoid standard library overhead
+- �️ **Easily extensible** - Clean architecture for adding new operations

+## Why TinyString?

+Traditional Go string libraries rely heavily on the standard library (`fmt`, `strings`, `strconv`), which can significantly increase binary size when using TinyGo for embedded systems or WebAssembly targets.
+TinyString provides all essential string operations with **manual implementations** that:

+- ✅ Reduce binary size by avoiding standard library imports
+- ✅ Ensure TinyGo compatibility without compilation issues
+- ✅ Provide predictable performance without hidden allocations
+- ✅ Enable deployment to resource-constrained environments
+- ✅ Support WebAssembly with minimal overhead

 ## Installation